 Life Insurance Policy Age and Value

-In addition to health status and life expectancy, the policy’s age and value are essential in determining eligibility for a viatical settlement.
+In addition to health status and life expectancy, the policy’s age and value are necessary in determining eligibility for a viatical settlement.
 A Viatical settlement broker typically requires a minimum policy age of two years and a minimum policy value usually starting at $150,000.
 These requirements ensure that the policyholder has adequate coverage and that the settlement amount is proportionate to the investment.

 Viatical settlement offers are generally within 30% to 70% of the policy’s value.
 By meeting policy age and value requirements, policyholders access the financial benefits of a viatical settlement during challenging times.